mhorpheus/test/DFIR-Threat-Intel.md

 Please follow below guidelines while engaging RE team:
 - accommodate timezone difference to ensure efficient communications between IR and RE teams,
 - make sure to clearly express your expectation in the RE ticket apart from only picking up analysis type - explain in details what you need, eg.:
-	- whether result would be consumed only by XFIR or by Client as well,
+	- whether the result would be consumed only by XFIR or by Client as well,
-	- do you need formal report or just ticket updates are sufficient,
+	- do you require a formal report or whether updating the ticket notes is sufficient,
 	- do you need updates during a process, if so clearly define a timeframe, eg. everyday at 12 UTC there is a call with a client and you need an note with update on finding and progress left on Slack channel before that call.
 - for malware critical situations - add EU or AU resource for immediate work start and Anne for visibility into Slack channel.
 	- APAC RE Contacts – Reginald Wong, Christopher (Topet) Del Fierro,